pei-jikui/nginx-alg/README.md

     b. add the "alg ftp" option into the upstream server syntax scope.

-       introduceda a new running option "alg ftp" for this purpose.
+       introduced a new running option "alg ftp" for this purpose.

         server {